silexclouds/AnomalyDetection/README.md

-## OBJECTIVE: prediction of potential anomalies in crops
+## OBJECTIVE: detection of potential anomalies in crops

 **Procedure to follow:**